Girish05962/Demo-1/README.md

 # Demo-1
 In this i have created a program for goole coding contest.
-An Hello World Program is tagged with this.
+An Hello World Program using C++ language is tagged with this.
+And also with license and .gitignore is merged in this branch.